top of page

 Chairs: Nora May (HUN-REN, HU), Paola Paoli (University of Florence, IT)

-Speakers: Michael Zaworotko (University of Limerick, IE)
+Speakers: Michael Zaworotko (University of Limerick, IE), Adam Michalchuk (University of Birmingham, UK)

 Understanding and controlling the structural and energetic factors which drive the supramolecular arrangement in crystals, is still a matter of great importance today in order to be able to produce materials with the desired properties.
 Hence the relevance of polymorphism in many area (chemistry, materials, pharmaceutics), given that polymorphs can greatly differ as for their chemical, physical, thermodynamic and mechanical properties, just to name a few.
 This microsymposium will provide an opportunity to present relevant results in which polymorphs formation is investigated under different conditions and with different techniques.